-- 7. Engagement with the street. - 8.
-Energy efficient 'green' buildings. - 9.
-Adequate storage inside and outside the home. - 10.
-Shared outside spaces with pedestrian priority.
+- 6. Lively multi-purpose social spaces that link with the community - 7.
+Engagement with street - 8.
+Energy efficient 'green' buildings - 9.
+Adequate storage inside and outside the home - 10.
+Shared outside spaces with pedestrian priority

-The parish council supports the approach to the design of older peoples' housing set out in the HAPPI reports and therefore expects these principles to be implemented within new older peoples' housing developments.
+The parish council supports the approach to the design of older people housing set out in the HAPPI reports and therefore expects these principles to be implemented within new older peoples' housing developments.

 The parish council supports the aims of the Essex Design Guide in promoting a high standard of design within new development.
-The parish council supports the guide where it states that:

-"Current solutions to entice the buying public involve the application of 'historic features' provided for their symbolic, rather than visual, qualities.
-The objective should be to abandon pointless efforts and return to basic good design"!
+The parish council supports the guide where it states that: "Current solutions to entice the buying public involve the application of 'historic features' provided for their symbolic, rather than visual, qualities.
+The objective should be to abandon pointless efforts and return to basic design"11

 "...there is still room for a range of new inventions that respect the visual and technical limitations of the format while achieving a special new impact.
-The answer lies partly in rediscovering and exploiting old virtues such as texture and modelling" 12.
+The answer lies partly in rediscovering and exploring old virtues such as texture and modelling"12.

-"While we tend to look to the towns and villages of the past for inspiration, new circumstances should give rise to new experiences" 13.
+"While we tend to look to the towns and villages of the past for inspiration, new circumstances should give to new experiences"13